NotTheDeveloper/JDA-Commons/docs/index.md

 > As the user is typing an argument that has autocomplete enabled for it, the bot will receive an **CommandAutoCompleteInteractionEvent**.
 > <br>This event isn't fired for each keystroke, but is sent when Discord determines the user has paused typing for a bit.
+>
-> <br><br>An autocompletion can suggest up to 25 options, and users don't have to send a command with one of the options.
+> <p>An autocompletion can suggest up to 25 options, and users don't have to send a command with one of the options.
 > <br>Maps the words to choices and only displays words that start with the user's current input.
 >
 > Parameter: